rollbar/docs/policy/security.md

 Data retention period varies based on account type: 30 days for the Free plan, 90 days for Starter, and 180 days for Small and above.
 After that period, data is eligible for deletion.
 The deletion process runs periodically and includes deleting the raw data from all locations (Memcache, MySQL, and Object Storage).
 Aggregate data is not typically deleted.

 Data can also be deleted individually on a one-off basis.
 To delete an individual occurrence, press the "Delete" button at the bottom of the occurrence detail page.
 If you need a large amount of occurrences or other data to be deleted immediately, please contact [support@rollbar.com](support@rollbar.com).

-All MySQL data is backed up nightly to a backup server within our SoftLayer infrastructure, stored as a compressed version of each database.
-Backups are periodically deleted (typically within 1 month) based on storage considerations.

 #### Logical Partitioning and Data Access